kwabenasapong/openpldoc/user-guide/source/getting-started/first-time-wizard.rst

 .. image:: ../screenshots/firsttimewizard/firsttimewizard.png

 You will be able to download some songs, Bibles, and themes.
-You will also be able to select the default monitor.
+You will also be able to select the default monitor and theme along with selecting which plugins are active.
 If you want to return and do these task again you can run the First Time Wizard again anytime.